 Excerpted from Trina Hahnemann | Scandinavian Comfort Food | Quadrille Publishing, 2016

 Even when there seems to be no words for the discomfort and disappointment and disconnection we feel, there is one word, borrowed from the Danish, that encompasses all that we need.
 That word is hygge.
 Pronounced “HUE gah,” it means comfort.
-And it’s all about creating a place of ease, serenity, and connection with yourself and your loved ones in what would otherwise be mundane moments of each day.
+And it’s all about creating a place of ease, serenity, and connection with yourself and your loved ones in what would otherwise be mundane or tension-filled moments of each day.
 It’s an essential part of everyday life in Danish culture, and in recent years, countless books have been written on the topic attributing the country’s health and happiness to this tradition.
-Below is a sense of what hygge means so that you can bring it into your life.
-Beginning today.—Renee Schettler Rossi
+Below is a sense of what hygge means shat you can have a more conscious understanding of how simple it is to bring it to your life.
+One moment at a time.
+Beginning today.—Renee Schettler

-To describe hygge is difficult because it is so embedded in our culture.
+To describe hygge is difficult because it’s so embedded in our culture.
 It’s not coziness as such.
 It’s a feeling and an expectation, an everyday part of the Danish language that’s engrained in our food culture.

 Hygge is more than anything the atmosphere created by hanging out.
-We love to hang out at each other’s houses for hours and eat, relax, eat again, talk—and it’s often fine to tune in and out of what is going on, Iike looking through the newspaper, or watching a football game in the background.
+We love to hang out for hours and eat, relax, eat again, talk—and it’s often fine to tune in and out of what is going on, like looking through the newspaper, or watching a football game in the background.
 It can go on for hours.
 No rules.
 The only rule is that it has to feel good.

 Hygge is, therefore, not defined by the place, but by what atmosphere the place has got to offer, together with the companionship and situation.
 Outside your home, hygge could be at a café, going for a walk, a casual meeting, eating at a restaurant.
 A long, formal dinner with high-end service would never be described as hyggelig, but if the evening kind of loosens up, the conversation becomes lively, and the ambience makes people get an authentic feeling of being together, then the guests would say that it turned out to be a hyggelig evening after all.